microsoft/connected-fleet-refarch/README.md

 ![High Level Architecture](./docs/images/high-level-architecture.svg)

-The connected fleets reference archtiecture covers concepts such as:
+The connected fleets reference architecture covers concepts such as:

 - Telemetry platform to communicate to vehicles and devices
 - Fleet integration to harmonize data and route messages to the right services